How Often Do You Train?

 Sometimes, the easiest and most cost-effective way to help a group or team gain a fresh perspective, upgrade its overall operational or business capabilities (or just add value to a meeting, retreat, conference or corporate event) is by organizing a workshop.
 Workshops give attendees the opportunity to learn in a professional but informal setting where they can feel free to ask questions, benefit from each other’s experiences and insights, and learn new skills at an accelerated pace.
 The most important thing about putting on a great workshop though is making sure that the person conducting it is eminently knowledgeable in the subjects he or she is expected to cover.

 EventWorx™ are the SHG speaking, workshops and educational and training programs for leaders and staff at all levels – that offers deeper and expanded opportunities to grow participants understanding and awareness of what it takes to build success.

-That’s one of the first questions Jeffrey will ask you when you’re considering him as a speaker for your event, a facillitator for your meeting or as the leader of your business workshop.
+That’s one of the first questions I will ask you when you’re considering me as a speaker for your event, a facilitator for your meeting or as the leader of your business workshop.

-It helps him figure out if he’s a good match for what you hope to do in the weeks and months following the event.
+It helps me figure out if I’m a good match for what you hope to do in the weeks and months following the event.